 |PrintOpen table in new window

 Topical corticosteroids are generally applied 2 to 3 times daily, but high-potency formulations may require application only once/day or even less frequently.
-Most dermatoses are treated with mid-potency to high-potency formulations; mild formulations are better for mild inflammation and for use on the face or intertriginous areas, where systemic absorption is more likely.
-All agents can cause skin atrophy, striae, and acneiform eruptions when used for > 1 mo.
+Most dermatoses are treated with mid-potency to high-potency formulations; mild formulations are better for mild inflammation and for use on the face or intertriginous areas, where systemic absorption and local adverse effects are more likely.
+All agents can cause local skin atrophy, striae, and acneiform eruptions when used for > 1 mo.
 This effect is particularly problematic on the thinner skin of the face or genitals.
 Corticosteroids also promote fungal growth.
 Contact dermatitis in reaction to preservatives and additives is also common with prolonged use.
 Contact dermatitis to the corticosteroid itself may also occur.
 Perioral dermatitis occurs with mid-potency or high-potency formulations used on the face but is uncommon with mild formulations.
 High-potency formulations may cause adrenal suppression when used in children, over extensive skin surfaces, or for long periods.
 Relative contraindications include conditions in which infection plays an underlying role and acneiform disorders.

 Noncorticosteroid anti-inflammatory agents include tar preparations.
 Tar comes in the form of crude coal tar and is indicated for psoriasis.
 Adverse effects include irritation, folliculitis, staining of clothes and furniture, and photosensitization.
 Contraindications include infected skin.
 Several herbal products are commonly used in commercial products, although their effectiveness has not been well established.
 Among the most popular are chamomile and calendula.

 Topical antimicrobials include